A rich and comforting mushroom korma, made from scratch and every bit as good as your favourite Indian takeaway.

 - Naan bread

-Heat a large saucepan over medium heat and add 2 tbsp coconut oil.
+- Heat a large saucepan over medium heat and add 2 tablespoon coconut oil.
 Once hot, scrape in the onion mixture.
 Cook, stirring often, for 15-20 minutes or until liquid has evaporated and the onion mixture is golden brown.
 Turn down the heat if it is browning too quickly.

-Add the mushrooms, turn the heat up a bit and cook for another 1-2 minutes to coat the mushrooms in the spice mixture.
-Season with 1 tsp salt.
+- Add the mushrooms, turn the heat up a bit and cook for another 1-2 minutes to coat the mushrooms in the spice mixture.
+Season with 1 teaspoon salt.

 - Nutrition information is calculated for the korma only (excludes rice, naan bread and garnishes).